Daenks/raspberry-noaa-v2/scripts/audio_processors/README.md

 rtlsdr_noaa_apt_rx.png
 ```

-The ```.grc``` files are source files that can be opened and explored in gnuradio composer. gnuradio is installed as a prerequisite for RN2 operations, so you already have the app, however if you installed on a 'headless' raspberry pi you will have no way to edit, so it may be that you need to install gnuradio on another machine to explore / edit your own ```.grc``` files.
+The ```.grc``` files are source files that can be opened and explored in gnuradio composer. gnuradio is installed as a prerequisite for RN2 operations, so you already have the app, however if you installed on a 'headless' raspberry daenks you will have no way to edit, so it may be that you need to install gnuradio on another machine to explore / edit your own ```.grc``` files.

 The two ```.png``` are rendered below.
 They are screen grabs from gnuradio composer.